Parameters

 default |

-A list of labels matching namespaces to allow traffic from.
+The values are a list of labels matching namespaces to allow traffic from.

 Each list item can contain several key value pairs.